GlideAngle/flare-timing/README.md

     kml-parser.exe [OPTIONS]

     Common flags:
-      -d --dir=ITEM         Over all the files in this directory -f --file=ITEM        With this one file
+      -d --dir=ITEM         Over all the KML files in this directory -f --file=ITEM        With this one KML file

 ### IGC Parser